slgrobotics/turtlebot_create/Turtle_Setup/README.md

 ros2 run turtlebot3_teleop teleop_keyboard
 ```

-## 3. We modified Turtlebot3 software to run with Create hardware drivers ##
+## 3. Modified Turtlebot3 software to run with Create hardware drivers

-We modified one launch file to NOT run the physical Turtlebot3 drivers.
-Our drivers on the Raspberry Pi are already active on the network,  publishing information in */scan, /imu /odom, /joint_states* and other topics.
+I modified one launch file to NOT run the physical Turtlebot3 drivers.
+My drivers on the Raspberry Pi are already active on the network,  publishing information in */scan, /imu /odom, /joint_states* and other topics.
 The *Create Base* node will subscribe to */cmd_vel* topic published by teleop.

+**Note:** The Autonomy Labs "create_driver" node on Raspberry Pi isn't a ROS2 Turtlebot yet and requires an actual ROBOTIS *robot_state_publisher* node - which I run on the Desktop.

-You can find a modified copy of *robot.launch.py* file in this folder:
+It is spawned by a modified copy of *robot.launch.py* file in this folder: ```~/turtlebot3_ws/src/turtlebot3/turtlebot3/turtlebot3_bringup/launch/robot.launch.py```

-    ~/turtlebot_create_ws/src/turtlebot3/turtlebot3/turtlebot3_bringup/launch/robot.launch.py

-## 4. Teleoperate your Turtlebot using keyboard or joystick teleop ##
 ```
-cd ~/turtlebot_create_ws
+cd ~/turtlebot3_ws
 colcon build

-source ~/turtlebot_create_ws/install/setup.bash   (this overrides binary installation pointers) ros2 launch turtlebot3_bringup robot.launch.py
+source ~/turtlebot3_ws/install/setup.bash       # this overrides binary installation pointers ros2 launch turtlebot3_bringup robot.launch.py
 ```

+## 4. Teleoperate your Turtlebot using keyboard or joystick teleop

-**These can run in separate terminals from the binaries in /opt/ros:**
+These can run in separate terminals, and when on Humble - from the binaries in /opt/ros

+On Jazzy - ```source ~/turtlebot3_ws/install/setup.bash```
 ```
 ros2 run turtlebot3_teleop teleop_keyboard